samhains/samhains.github.io/blog/_posts/project-dev/2018-01-30-identity-theft-in-post-internet-age.md

 For my next project, I am interested in exploring some of the implications of the idea that the internet is 'disappearing' into something indistinguishable from our everyday reality.

-In particular, what might happen to our archives of personal data, photos, footage and phone conversations.
+In particular, ideas surrounding what might happen to our archives of personal data, photos, footage and phone conversations.
 What if some of that information began to take on a life of its own?
 What if a media companies began to dip into your archives to algorithmically generate scandalous, clickbait stories.
 Hyper-localised and specific gossip generating networks riff off intimate personal data.
-While other genius machinic auteurs remix your moments of irony and sarcasm, transforming your image into a global meme sensation.
+Genius machinic auteurs remix your moments of irony and sarcasm, transforming your image into a global meme sensation.

-One way of exploring this concept would be through the development of an 'immersive installation' experience.
+One way of exploring this concept would be through the development of an interactive installation experience.

 The participant participates in a mixed reality, simulated space.
 The space will contain a mixture of real objects.